-This may seem like a given, but we hear about fleet failures holding up projects far too often.
-Keeping up on the maintenance of your service vehicles is crucial to your workflow.
+This may seem a given, but we hear about fleet failures holding up projects often.
+Keeping up with the maintenance of your service vehicles is crucial to your workflow.
 The project and your reputation are at serious risk when you can’t get the personnel or equipment to the job site.

 Luckily, technology can help in this department too.
-There are some pretty intuitive and helpful fleet maintenance software suites available for contractors and project managers to use.
+Some pretty intuitive and helpful fleet maintenance software suites are available for contractors and project managers.
 One of them is from FleetSoft, but there are other options available.
 The good thing about these software tools is that they are scalable, so no matter how large or small your fleet is, they will help you maintain it.

 3) Worker Communication Tools

 You already know how important communication is to improve field productivity.
-That’s why one of the most crucial tools you can incorporate into your daily field operations is worker communication software.
+That’s why worker communication software is one of the most crucial tools you can incorporate into your daily field operations.
 You won’t be able to call (and hear) your workers on a busy job site.
 So you should opt for a software suite that includes a streamlined and robust text-based communication platform.

-However, suppose you are going to invest in any communication software (and you should).
-In that case, you have to make sure that it includes a video and voice call platform.
+However, suppose you will invest in any communication software (and you should).
+In that case, you must ensure that it includes a video and voice call platform.
 Some developers also make software ideal for communicating with customers and allows you to track them as well.
 Some of these suites will also allow you to track workers and vehicles via GPS or RFID codes.

 This can be very beneficial when you are trying to delegate personnel to different job sites.
-In addition, contractors with larger teams and who take on multiple projects at once will definitely appreciate the ability to not only communicate with but keep track of which team members or on which sites.
+In addition, contractors with larger teams who take on multiple projects at once will appreciate the ability to communicate with and keep track of team members or on which sites.